maniacs-oss/snackis/snabel.md

 42
 ```

+### Inverted Control
+Many of Snabel's features may look weird on first contact, but once you take a closer look you'll realize that it's the same old friends turned more or less inside out.
+One of the guiding principles of Snabel is to push as much control as possible to user code.
+So you get full stack access instead of having to specify everything upfront, iterators instead of callbacks, gradual typing instead of either or, deferred actions instead of try/finally.

 ### Decently Scoped
 While most languages tend to draw a circle around their core, inside which lexical scoping doesn't apply; usually functions, macros, types and similar; Snabel goes all in to apply lexical scoping wherever possible.
 Snabel also provides multiple levels of call stack control; ```break```, ```defer```, ```yield```, ```recall``` and ```return``` all support targeting outer scopes by specifying an index between 1 and 9.